Join Jerry and Lucy Smith as they journey to the Lake Superior Lighthouses.

 Crisp Point Lighthouse

 Crisp Point stands guard over a sugar sand beach on Lake Superior, where a mysterious rumble of moving rock follows each wave that breaks over a narrow bed of stones.
 With a sense of discovery, my husband asked, “Do you hear that?”
-We listened intently as we watched rock hounds meticulously search the waterline for prized agates.
+We listened intently as we watched rock hunters meticulously search the waterline for agates.

 “You cannot find stones like these in any other lake except Superior,” explains Larry Farmer, a volunteer weekend host at the light.
 He and his wife, Dixie, hail from Three Rivers but happily brave an eight-hour drive north every summer to take their turn welcoming visitors to Crisp Point.

 There is nothing as far as the eye can see but a wide swath of sand, beach grass, forest, and the unequaled beauty of Lake Superior.
-A boardwalk allows visitors of all ages enjoy the lighthouse.
+A boardwalk allows visitors of all ages to enjoy the lighthouse.

 In its prime, Crisp Point was a lifesaving station that included several buildings.
 Decommissioned in 1993, only the original tower remains, thanks in part to the ferocity that is Lake Superior.
 The Crisp Point Light Historical Society continues to raise money to preserve and restore some of what has been lost, including the service entrance, which is currently under construction.